cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 ### Levels of Analysis

-A common approach to explanation in cognition invokes the concept of multiple levels of analysis (Marr, 1982).
-For example, vision scientist David Marr described three levels of analysis for the task of explaining visual perception from a computational perspective.
+A common approach to explanation in cognition invokes the concept of multiple levels of analysis.
+For example, vision scientist David Marr described three levels of analysis for the task of explaining visual perception from a computational perspective (Marr, 1982).

 Consider first that vision involves a series of transformations beginning at the moment when light hits the retina.
 From there, photoreceptors in your eyes convert light into electrical impulses sent through the optic nerve, past the optic chiasm, where they are received by neurons in the lateral geniculate nucleus in the thalamus, which is further connected to primary visual areas at the back of the brain.
 Somehow the visual processing pathways of the brain turn patterns of light falling on the retina into perceptions.